QuSpin/QuSpin/README.md

 #**list of package functions**

-#**Operator objects**
+##**Operator objects**

-##**hamiltonian class**:
+###**hamiltonian class**:
 ```python
 H = hamiltonian(static_list,dynamic_list,N=None,shape=None,copy=True,check_symm=True,check_herm=True,check_pcon=True,dtype=_np.complex128,**kwargs)
 ```

 The hamiltonian class wraps most of the functionalty of the package.
+This object allows the user to construct a many-body hamiltonian, solve the schrodinger equation, do full/lanczos diagonalization and many other things.
 Below shows the initialization arguments:

 --- arguments ---

-* static_list: (required) list of objects to calculate the static part of hamiltonian operator.
+* static_list: list or tuple (required), list of objects to calculate the static part of hamiltonian operator.
 The format goes like:

  ```python
  static_list=[[opstr_1,[indx_11,...,indx_1m]],matrix_2,...]
  ```

-* dynamic_list: (required) list of objects to calculate the dynamic part of the hamiltonian operator.
+* dynamic_list: list or tuple (required), list of objects to calculate the dynamic part of the hamiltonian operator.
 The format goes like:

  ```python
  dynamic_list=[[opstr_1,[indx_11,...,indx_1n],func_1,func_1_args],[matrix_2,func_2,func_2_args],...]